If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Different expenses may have different proportions of business use.

-Cost of materials and goods sold (Boxes 2 to 5)
+Cost of materials and goods sold (Boxes 2 to 5 on the paper return)

 If you’re using materials in your trade enter the details in these boxes.